arul-cfkube/todos-ecosystem/README.md

 2. [Todo(s) API](https://github.com/corbtastik/todos-api) - Spring Boot API
 3. [Todo(s) UI](https://github.com/corbtastik/todos-ui) - todomvc.com Vue.js UI

-The objective of this part is to build and deploy the Base Set of Todo(s) Apps on PAS.
+The objective is to build and deploy the Base Set of Todo(s) Apps on PAS.
 We'll be using the [Todo(s) CICD](https://github.com/corbtastik/todos-cicd) project to run bash scripts to handle each part.

 ##### Pre-pre